davekiss/cleveland-tech/README.md

 - Copy `.env.example` to `.env.local`
 - Run `yarn dev` and visit the resulting url

+## Why Svelte?

+I dunno, I wanted to try it out and had a free hour.

 ## Logo rights

 The Cleveland Script logo is the trademark of the Conventions and Visitors Bureau of Greater Cleveland and is used with permission.